-This question has surely passed most people's lips at some point, if not your lips then it’s probably at least crossed your mind.
-We all want to know when we’re going to see results, it’s in our nature, but unfortunately there is no clean cut figure which we can place on our fitness.
-We can however predict general patterns, though it is important to consider everyone’s starting level of fitness differs and therefore so will the duration of time it takes to get fit.
+This question is one that most people will ask at one time or another, especially if they are keen to lose weight, tone up, and are working hard to achieve this.
+We all want to know when we’re going to see results, but unfortunately there is no clean cut figure which we can place on our fitness.
+We can, however, predict general patterns, though it is important to consider that everyone’s starting level of fitness differs and therefore so will the duration of time it takes to get fit.

-Typically rather than “fit” I look for results, as fit is (in the most part) subjective.
-Results can be seen as little as a few days, but typically it take a few weeks for your body to adapt to new stimuli, whether that’s your diet or training.
+Asking how long it will take to "get fit" is a difficult question to answer as it is not quantitative; there is no template to say what is and isn't 'fit'.
+Results can be seen as little as a few days, but typically it takes a few weeks for your body to adapt to new stimuli, whether that’s diet, training, or both.
 This is why if you don’t see results in the first week, you shouldn’t feel disheartened.

-Typically the most measurable results follow after a minimum of 6-8 weeks. #Fitspo posts everywhere will have you believe that it takes 4 weeks for you to see your body changing, 8 weeks for friends and family and 12 weeks for the rest of the world.
+Typically, the most measurable results follow after a minimum of 6-8 weeks.
+There is a common saying that it takes 4 weeks for you to see your body changing, 8 weeks for friends and family, and 12 weeks for the rest of the world.

 Testing VO2 Max